top of page

 Over 100 animals are mentioned in the Bible.

-This includes hippos, crocodiles, hartebeests, cheetahs, bears, lions, donkeys, asses, camels, wolves, sheep, cattle, pigs, leopards, hyenas, jackals, and dogs.
+The species include hippos, crocodiles, hartebeests, cheetahs, bears, lions, donkeys, asses, camels, wolves, sheep, cattle, pigs, leopards, hyenas, jackals, and dogs.

-Strangely, no house cats are mentioned.
+Strangely, no house cats are mentioned, despite Egypt's reputation for them.

-23. What is the estimated number of ancient religious manuscripts that do not appear in the standard modern Christian Bible?
+26. What is the estimated number of ancient religious manuscripts that do not appear in the standard modern Christian Bible?

 a.
 Fourteen.